 I’m a Core Lecturer in Classics at Columbia, where I completed my Ph.D. in 2016.
 I study the history of rhetoric and ancient philosophy, and I’m currently writing a book on Quintilian and his central role in the long tradition of viewing ‘certainty’ as a matter of consensus, an understanding at odds with the modern concept of the same name.
 I’m also co-editing Quasi Labor Intus, a volume on ambiguity in Latin literature, with Michael Fontaine (Cornell) and William Short (Exeter).

-During my graduate studies, I taught Contemporary Civilization, a survey of philosophical and political thought from antiquity to the modern era, and received the 2016 Presidential Award for Outstanding Teaching.
-I regularly teach with the Paideia Institute, a non-profit educational organization dedicated to promoting the study and appreciation of the classical humanities, both in New York and in Rome.
+In my current position, I teach Contemporary Civilization, Columbia’s survey of philosophical and political thought from antiquity to the modern era, and in 2016, I received the university’s Presidential Award for Outstanding Teaching.
+I also teach with the Paideia Institute, a non-profit educational organization dedicated to promoting the study and appreciation of the classical humanities.
 Before I began my academic career, I taught English in an Arkansas public high school through Teach for America.

 Get in touch by e-mailing me at the following address: